-- By presidential proclamation, National Grandparents Day was first celebrated Sept.
-6, 1979, and has been observed on the first Sunday after Labor Day ever since.
+- National Grandparents Day is always observed on the first Sunday after Labor Day.

 - Hallmark began producing Grandparents Day cards in 1978.